TheRealFibble/Chrome-Extensions-Admin-Bypass/README.md

 5. You're Done

 FOR MAC
-1. Download the extension from the SOURCE folder.
+1. Download the extension from the FOR MAC folder.
 2. Unzip the file if needed.
 3. Open the extensions menu in Google and turn on dev mode in the top right-hand corner.
 4. Click on Load Unpacked and select the unzipped folder of the wanted extension.